hpc2n/openmp-parallelism-course/docs/profiling-analysis.rst

     }

-- Copy/paste the following batch script for sending the jobs to the Kebnekaise's batch queue:
+- Copy/paste the following batch script *job_vtune.sh* for sending the jobs to the Kebnekaise's batch queue:

 .. code-block:: console